abdelilahbajjou/ddos-detection/dataset/README.md

 ## 📌 Important Instructions

-- ⚠️ **Please download only the SYN flood attack dataset from the above URL.**
+- ⚠️ **Please use only the SYN flood attack dataset from the above URL.**

 - ❌ Do **NOT** use other attack types such as UDP, ICMP, or HTTP flood for this project.